helium-software/Editor-Nanny/README.md

 requirements:

  *  **Elastic tabstops**, as proposed by [Nick Gravgaard](http://nickgravgaard.com/elastictabstops/).
-There exists a shared library implementation, which is used in plugins for e.g. Gedit and Vim.
+There exists a shared library implementation, which is used in plugins for e.g. Gedit and others.
 When you have read the above-mentioned page, you probably will agree that this is a much smarter way of interpreting the ASCII Tab character than going to the next multiple of N columns — even mechanical typewriters were better than that.